marianasvega/WRO_FE-CETYS/README.md

 FOTO

 # Content
-* `Models` Files for models used by 3D printers, laser cutting machines, or CNC machines to produce the vehicle elements.
+* `Models` Files for models used by 3D printers to produce the vehicle elements.
 * `Others` Files which can be used to understand how to prepare the vehicle for the competition.
 * `Schemes` Diagrams of the electromechanical components used in the vehicle and how they connect.
 * `Src` Contains code of control software for all components which were programmed to participate in the competition.